rkaushick-neu/claude-aws-bedrock/2_PROMPT_EVALS.md

 1. **Create an Initial Prompt**
 2. **Create an Evaluation Dataset:** Could be 10s/ 100s or 1000s of questions.
-3. **Feed Each Question into Claude:** Merge the question into the prompt adn feed it through Claude.
+3. **Feed Each Question into Claude:** Merge the question into the prompt and feed it through Claude.
 4. **Feed Through a Grader & Find the Average:** Evaluates each response with a score.
 We can take the average score as a measure of overall score for the prompt.
 5. **Change Prompt & Repeat**

 ## Goal

-The prompt should take a user's tsk description and return one of the three outputs:
+The prompt should take a user's task description and return one of the three outputs:
 1. Python code
 2. JSON config
 3. Regular expressions